-- Implement tools to manage the office workspace capacity for maximum productivity and support future outbreak management (Covid experience) - Support the fit out of all meeting rooms with suitable technology to enable collaboration both in and out of the office - Working closely with staff to set up their home environment for maximum productivity and workplace wellbeing
+- Implement tools to manage the office workspace capacity for maximum productivity and support future outbreak management learning from the Covid experience. - Support the fit out of all meeting rooms with suitable technology to enable collaboration both in and out of the office. - Work closely with staff to set up their home environment for maximum productivity and workplace wellbeing